let-def/cuite/doc/CAMLregion.md

 The least significant bit is reserved to help the GC traverse the OCaml heap:

-- if it is set, the value is said to be immediate and the remaining bits are directly interpreted: as a 1-bit shorter integer for the `int` OCaml type, or as a unique pattern of bits for constant variants and polymorphic variant constructors
+- if it is set, the value is said to be immediate and the remaining bits are directly interpreted: as a 31-bit or 63-bit integer for the `int` OCaml type, or as a unique pattern of bits for constant variants and polymorphic variant constructors
 - if it is not set, the value is interpreted as a pointer to a "block", a piece of memory provided by the runtime and guaranteed to be aligned.

 Blocks are preceded by a header that determines their "tag" and their size.
 The tag will determine how to interpret the contents of the block.
 For common OCaml values, such as algebraic data, records, tuples or arrays, blocks are made of other values.